bjoernQ/esp32c3-ota-experiment/README.md

 In this experiment the reset isn't done automatically.
 Reset the ESP32-C3 and see the new version boot.
 The new version will see there is no later version online to flash.

+## Please Note

+Make sure to use the provided bootloader and partition table.

+i.e. when flashing manually with espflash use `espflash --bootloader bootloader.bin --partition-table partitions.csv`